 Any assault act is classed as a violent crime, but aggravated assault with a deadly weapon is one of the highest levels of assault you can be charged with.
 Assault with a deadly weapon includes putting another person in fear of injury or causing harm through the use of a weapon or dangerous instrument.

-If you have been charged with aggravated assault using a deadly weapon, then you are going to need a criminal defense attorneythat has experience.
-Get in contact with a San Antonio Criminal Defense Attorney before talking with prosecutors or investigators.
-A good lawyer will stay by your side during the entire case and fight to protect your rights.
+If you have been charged with aggravated assault using a deadly weapon, then you are going to need an aggressive and experienced criminal defense lawyer.
+Get in contact with a San Antonio Criminal Defense Lawyer before talking with prosecutors or investigators.
+A good lawyer will stay by your side during the entire course of your case and fight to protect your rights.

 Here in Texas, there are two types of assault charges; aggravated assault and simple assault:

 - Aggravated assault – this is when the perpetrator has used a weapon to inflict injury upon the other person.
 Knowingly causing serious injury to another, using a deadly weapon or threatening to use a deadly weapon to cause bodily injury are all things that would be classed as aggravated assault.

 - Simple assault – this doesn’t usually involve the use of a weapon, and the victim’s injuries are often minor.
 It can be defined as causing bodily harm to another, threatening to inflict bodily harm on another, or making contact with another to purposely cause offense.